DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Do you feel like the enemies and their abilities need to be introduced to the player better?
 - Is the combat too repetitive?
 Do you feel like if you had to play this game for at least an hour, you'd get bored of it?

-# UI & UX
-- Were there any UI elements where you felt like you didn't know what they did or what they represented?
-- Did you ever get stuck in any menus or have trouble navigating the interface at any point?

 # Level Design
 - Did you ever feel like you got lost within a level?
 If so, try to describe the level, or take a screenshot if possible.
 - Did you ever feel like you were walking around for too long before encountering enemies?
 If so, describe the level it happened in.